no-context/moo/README.md

     moo.reset('invalid')
     moo.next() // -> { type: 'myError', value: 'invalid' }
+    moo.next() // -> undefined
 ```

+Error tokens consume the whole of the rest of the buffer.

 You can have a token type that both matches tokens _and_ contains error values.